cxw620/rust-polyglot/src/macros.md

    [partially hygienic](https://doc.rust-lang.org/reference/macros-by-example.html#hygiene).
-   They can't introduce or refer to a local name in the caller's namespace, but the macro body still has to qualify the global names it uses!
+   They can't introduce or refer to a local name in the caller's namespace, but the macro body must usually still qualify the global names it uses!

  * The repetition and optional constructs have nontrivial rules to [relate repetitions](https://doc.rust-lang.org/reference/macros-by-example.html#repetitions) in the substitution to